-- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the Trust expects it to provide? - 4) Has the offeror demonstrated an understanding of the Trust's time schedule and can meet it?
+- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) Does the offeror recommend any additional perspectives be included in the project summary?
+If so, how well do the recommendations fit the purpose and scope of the project? - 4) To what degree has the offeror demonstrated an understanding of the deliverables the Trust expects it to provide? - 5) Has the offeror demonstrated an understanding of the Trust's time schedule and can meet it?